 Some experts predict that the mobiles of the future will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

-One thing is for certain, the technology involved in mobile phones and mobile communications has developed so rapidly over the last few years that the possibilities for the future seem limitless.
+One thing is for certain, the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years that it's going to be an exciting ride.

 Compare the latest mobile phones

 Future phones: what's in store for us?